 The zoo is rated the #2 zoo in the World by TripAdvisor and is consistently a Travelers Choice Award winner -- which includes a list of the top zoos in the world based on millions of traveler reviews.
 Check out our helpful guide before you visit, which includes ways to save on admission, San Diego Zoo tips, must-see exhibits, other nearby attractions, and much more.

 San Diego Zoo Tips for Visiting

-- If you visit with a Go San Diego pass, you can skip the ticket booth and go straight to the turnstiles for park entry.
+- If you visit with Go City, you can skip the ticket booth and go straight to the turnstiles for park entry.
 Your San Diego Zoo 1-Day Pass ticket includes unlimited use of the Guided Bus Tour, Kangaroo Express Bus, Skyfari aerial tram, and all regularly scheduled shows.

 - Wear comfortable footwear.
 The San Diego Zoo consists of 100 acres of hilly terrain.